Nasdaq Stockholm AB: Listing of Covered warrants issued by Nordea

-Nasdaq Stockholm decides to officially list 31 warrants issued by Nordea with effect from 2017-02-14.
-The warrants will be listed on STO Warrants.
+Nasdaq Stockholm decides to officially list 195 warrant(s) issued by Nordea with effect from 2017-02-17.
+The warrant(s) will be listed on STO Warrants.

 Please find instrument identifiers in the attached document.